Editorial

 By Zig Mackintosh

-The 30/30 Biodiversity Plan, initially proposed by the Campaign for Nature, is a response to the global decline of biodiversity, which threatens the well-being of both wildlife and human communities.
-About 17% of the planet's land and roughly 8% of its oceans are protected.
+The 30/30 Biodiversity Plan, first proposed by the Campaign for Nature, is a global response to the alarming decline in biodiversity that threatens both wildlife and human communities.
+Currently, about 17% of the planet’s land and roughly 8% of its oceans are protected.

 These are lofty ideals and worth striving for, but one must wonder how they intend to implement the plan and if they are overlooking strategies already in place and working.